"But... I thought we need a government to force some behaviors so the weak and poor are not trampled under the boots of those with more power?"

 Every time the DRO pronounces an unfair judgement, people talk.
 Word spreads.
 Again, remember, in a State-less society, reputation has much more currency than it does in a system where powerful corporations can rely on the State to fight competition.
 "Free Market" doesn't just mean "free to make profits"; it means "free to make profits and losses".
 It means the customer truly is king.

 Another popular question: "What about criminals?
 With no police, criminals will do as they please.
 Voluntaryism assumes people will behave like angels."
 The second video answers this question.

 Since 1995 I've thought of myself as Libertarian.
 Then, near the end of 2011, coinciding with the death of my father and grandmother, I started listening to and having conversations with some highly intelligent Voluntaryists (re-branded Anarchists) who helped me see that:

 (1) Voluntaryism is based on the NAP (Non Aggression Principle) so it's actually the farthest from being a violent system, given the core value is non-coercion; and

 (2) There are many people out there with well-thought-out systems allowing for large populations to have no government, yet create voluntary associations of people who have a common goal.
-While I do not wish to side track you from watching the two videos below, here is one (also 18 minutes total) that shows a slightly different vision of "Anarchia", taking a more "zoomed out" view and probably answering a wider variety of questions about Anarchy/Voluntaryism in general.
+While I do not wish to side track you from watching the two videos on the right, here is one (also 18 minutes total) that shows a slightly different vision of "Anarchia", taking a more "zoomed out" view and probably answering a wider variety of questions about Anarchy/Voluntaryism in general.